Glaring mistakes ~ another reason to reject glass façades

 So yes, we may not use as much electricity for lighting but, I’m afraid, the energy usage for cooling will go right through the roof and no amount of marketing spin can get around this simple fact.

-Building walls with the rat trap bond ~ they're really cool
+Building walls with the rat trap bond

 Just in case I’ve got you visualising rodents scurrying about where they’re not wanted, ease your mind; the rat trap bond I’m talking about is simply a method of laying bricks when building a wall.
 It’s similar to the common “Flemish” bond but instead of putting the bricks on their face, they are placed on their edges.
 This leads to cost savings because less bricks and cement are needed which, in turn, reduces the embodied energy of the wall.